 Taking credit card information at the time of booking the service appointment is another effective way to collect payments online that ensures customers promptly pay for the service.
 Once you have their details, you can charge their card at the agreed point (before, during, or after the appointment.)

 Secure credit card information to secure payment from your customer.

+It may seem limiting to only collect payments in the form of credit card payments, but many service businesses benefit from this singular form of payment.
 Although credit card fees can hover around 3% of the sale price, the cost of uncollectibles tends to be much higher than 3% of revenue for most service businesses.

-Start by asking your customers to provide a certain amount of the payment upfront, provide reassurance that you offer a money-back guarantee, and will refund the money if they are truly not satisfied with the service.
+Start by asking your customers to provide a certain amount of the payment upfront, provide reassurance that you offer a money-back guarantee, and will refund the money if they are genuinely not satisfied with the service.
 This will make them feel more confident in their decision.

 The advantages of collecting payments online are evident, and as we’ve covered, integrating them into your business doesn’t need to be complicated.